Best Armlock Putters 2024

 Extremely large address profile

-In Cobra’s 3D printed range there are a couple of models that feature armlock shafts.
-Continuing the mallet theme to this guide, another model to mention is the Agera from Cobra.
+In Cobra’s 3D printed range there are a couple of models that feature armlock shafts and, continuing the mallet theme, another putter to mention is the Agera from Cobra.
 As you can see above, it has a large footprint which is a key part of the design because it has been created to offer the highest MOI possible.
 It does this in part because of the 3D-printed inset and tungsten weights.

 Best blade